Both embed LATAM engineers. One publishes the terms.

 How does sourceBOLD's pricing compare to Silicon Development's?

-sourceBOLD publishes the per-developer $-band on /what-it-costs and writes the literal monthly Service Fee into the MSA.
+sourceBOLD publishes the per-developer $-band on /what-it-costs and writes the literal monthly Service Fee into the SOW.
 Silicon Development describes a "predictable monthly rate" but doesn't publish rates.
 Both are senior-engineer pricing; the published-vs-quoted gap is the procurement difference you'll feel first.

 Do both vet their engineers?